-Regulation 2016/1628 Article 3 (32) and Regulation 2017/654 Annex X they satisfy the requirements in the table below.
+Regulation (EU) 2016/1628 Article 3 (32) and Regulation (EU) 2017/654 Annex X

+Engines that don't comply with Stage V emission limits can be qualified as transition engines if they satisfy the requirements in the table below.
 They may be produced anytime up until the last production deadline (see question 6.2 on required markings).
 The engine is defined in section 1.3.

 Consequently, for any transition engine it is necessary to ensure that the after-treatment has been produced prior to that deadline.